meilisearch/engine-team/issue-templates/roadmap-issue.md

 Ends: 20XX-XX-XX

 - [ ] Engine team implements the planned content of the release according to the PRD.
 The code changes are merged into the `main` branch.
 If needed, prototypes will be shared with the users.
 According to their feedback, we might apply changes to the related feature.
-- [ ] EM checks with the mini-dashboard maintainer if a new version of the mini-dashboard has been released and if we want to integrate it.
+- [ ] EM checks if a new version of the mini-dashboard has been released (or should be) and if we want to integrate it.
+If yes, EM opens an issue to ensure the integration of this change into the release.
 - [ ] Usage of each feature should be provided in the related PRD (if no PRD, in the GitHub issue) by the end of the sprint.
-- [ ] EM writes the changelog for the release.
+- [ ] Engine team writes the changelog for the release.
 - [ ] Review of the changelogs by engine team developers (for the technical information), & PM (for the feature promotion).
 - [ ] At the end of the phase, if features are missing or are not ready to be integrated into the release, EM should inform the other teams on #ms-releases (internal Slack).
 The not-ready issues for the sprint should be removed from the Milestone.